fdeblasio/pokeemerald-expansion/README.md

     - The Deoxys puzzle is much simpler
 - Battle Frontier no longer requires saving
 - Two Pokémon having the same original trainer no longer negatively affects breeding chances
+- Certain sections are blocked off until gyms or rivals are defeated
+- Wally is given more battles

 ### Quality of Life
 - Shiny Pokémon can no longer spawn until you get Poké Balls